Divorce in Wyoming (2026)

 Residency Requirements

 Under Wyo.
 Stat.
 Section 20-2-107, the plaintiff must have been a resident of Wyoming for at least 60 days immediately preceding the filing of the complaint.
 Alternatively, if the marriage was performed in Wyoming, the plaintiff must have resided in the state continuously from the time of the marriage to the time of filing.
-Wyoming’s 60-day requirement is one of the shortest residency periods in the country.
+Wyoming’s 60-day requirement is one of the shortest residency periods in the country, making it accessible to relatively new residents.

 Grounds for Divorce